ayrtonrs/Form.js/README.md

-# Form.js
+# Formulario frontend com calculo de IMC

+Para deletar a string, dê duplo clique.

-To delete a string, double click it
+-To delete a string, double click it.-